Homeland Security of the 1930s

 By summer of 1940, Battery Townsley was ready for testing with live ammunition.
 Waiting for a non-foggy day in July took some patience, but finally, the fog cleared and several test shots were fired.
 As the mountain shook with the power of this incredible machine, a resounding roar was heard throughout San Francisco.
 The army calculated that the 16-inch guns' farthest range would be 25 miles out to sea, about the distance to the Farallon Islands.
 Battery Townsley, together with Battery Davis at Fort Funston on the coast south of the Golden Gate, became the prototypes for the army's future coastal defenses; the army planned to construct at least 25 additional 16-inch gun batteries along both the nation's eastern and western seaboards.

 The growing threat of long-range bombers and nuclear weapons made Battery Townsley obsolete at the end of World War II.
 Its long-range guns, designed to shoot at battleships far at sea, were useless against aircraft flying at tens of thousands of feet.
 The big guns were scrapped in late 1948, and the battery converted to use as a warehouse, temporary barracks, and underground test facility.
 Sealed for many years, the National Park Service began restoration work in 2006.
-Work continues to this day, carried out by a group of dedication Volunteers in Parks (VIPs).
+Work continues to this day, carried out by a group of dedicated Volunteers in Parks (VIPs).

 Visiting Battery Townsley